-Using a pre-tested pilot study questionnaire constructed using the Swahili language, we interviewed participants and recorded their responses to each question.
-The interviewers were trained and emphasized to follow the interview manual to reduce biases.
-The questionnaire included participants on sociodemographic information, knowledge of dengue and chikungunya, risk factors, signs and symptoms, and preventive practices.
-After completion, all questionnaires were checked for completeness.
-The questionnaires were cross-checked for completeness and then changed to English for statistical analysis.
+Face-to-face interviews were structured questionnaires constructed in English and then translated into Swahili to make it easy for participants to understand the questions.
+We interviewed participants and recorded their responses to each question.
+The interviewers were trained and encouraged to follow the interview manual to reduce biases.
+The questionnaire included participants' socio-demographic and economic information (age, sex, educational level, and assets owned).
+Knowledge of dengue and chikungunya, risk factors, signs and symptoms, breeding sites, and preventive practices (Using a net when sleeping day or night, clearing the nearby bush, closing the window during the day, cutting down bushes).
+After completion, all questionnaires were checked for completeness, and all unfilled questionnaires were excluded from statistical analysis.
+The questionnaires were cross-checked and then translated back into English for statistical analysis.